rspamd/rspamd.com/doc/faq.md

 lnk
 ```

-you could define the following multimap rule in `local.d/multimap.conf`:
+Then define the following multimap rule in `local.d/multimap.conf`:

 ```ucl
 filename_blacklist {